 - Knowingly coerce or induce a child who they know to be less than 15 years of age to expose the breasts of a female child through the Internet or other electronic means for the purpose of arousing or gratifying the sexual desire of anyone, including the child

 There are no mandatory minimum sentencing requirements for any of these charges in Shelby County, MO.
-In addition to imprisonment, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Additionally, if you are convicted of a sex crime in Shelby County, MO, you may be obligated to register as a sex offender.
+Along with jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
+Furthermore, if you are convicted of a sex crime in Shelby County, MO, you may be obligated to register as a sex offender.
 The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient Shelby County, MO lawyers are committed to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
+Our proficient Shelby County, MO attorneys are dedicated to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
 Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.

-If you are facing any of the above charges in Shelby County, MO, call Combs Waterkotte right now at (314) 900-HELP or contact us online to speak with one of our attorneys about your case.
+Give Combs Waterkotte a call right now if you are facing any of the above allegations in Shelby County, MO or fill out our online contact form to talk to one of our lawyers about your case.

 Shelby County Resources